 Keeping a track of suspicious activity

-Monitoring user account activity and network traffic are just two examples of how you might prevent possible security problems from happening.
+Monitoring user account activity such as an employee monitoring software and network traffic are just two examples of how you might prevent possible security problems from happening.
 Additionally, you should keep an eye out for the following criteria:

 - Increased Cache memory or hard drive performance on the server could be signs that an intruder is trying to gain access.